Facebook’s new ‘Supreme Court’ knocks content rules as vague and incomplete in first rulings

 Zuckerberg has said that he supports government regulation of the social media industry, which the Biden administration and other government are considering as they wrestle with companies that have enormous power to control the free expression of billions of people.

 Officials and policymakers all over the world who are seeking to design new frameworks for regulating the social media industry are watching the board closely.
 If it’s judged a success, it may lessen the calls for regulation.
-If it fails, the failure may hasten demands to create more stringent legal guardrails for content moderation in many countries.
+If it fails, the failure may hasten demands to create more-stringent legal guardrails for content moderation in many countries.

-Facebook and other social media companies over the last year have been more aggressive than ever before about policing speech and have enacted first-time policies banning misinformation about coronavirus and about the U.S. presidential election.
+Facebook and other social media companies over the last year have been more aggressive than ever before about policing speech and have enacted first-time policies banning misinformation about the coronavirus and about the U.S. presidential election.
 These unprecedented efforts, while largely unsuccessful in preventing the spread of misinformation, have made questions about the role of private companies in policing content even more pressing.

-The Oversight Board operates through a series of five-person panels, one member of which has to be from the region where a particular case originates.
+The Oversight Board operates through five-person panels, one member of which has to be from the region where a particular case originates.
 The board and its staff select the cases, not Facebook.
 The panels then review comments on each case, consult experts and make recommendations to the full board, which makes final decisions through majority vote.
 Deliberations so far have been online because of pandemic-related restrictions on travel and meeting in person.

 In one of the five cases made public Thursday, the board upheld a Facebook decision to remove a post referring to Azerbaijanis by what the board agreed was a “dehumanizing slur attacking national origin.”
 It said the action correctly applied Facebook policies to protect the safety and dignity of people even if such actions undermine a user’s “voice.”

-But the board found problems in four other cases, including the one removing images of nipples in the breast-cancer awareness campaign in Brazil.
+But the board found problems in four other cases, including the one removing images of nipples in the breast cancer awareness campaign in Brazil.
 An automated system took this action on Instagram, which Facebook owns, and the company already had reversed it.
 The company already counts “breast cancer awareness” as an exception to its policy prohibiting nudity — but the board continued to review the case to make the point that Facebook’s automated systems are problematic.

 A case on hate speech dealt with a post from a user in Myanmar suggesting that there is “something wrong with Muslims (or Muslim men) psychologically or with their mindset.”
 But the board questioned the accuracy of Facebook’s translation of the post and ruled that its full context “did not advocate hatred or intentionally incite any form of imminent harm.”